 Petition for Restoration of Firearm Rights for Central Virginia Cases

-Our attorneys are licensed to practice law in all Virginia Courts, but primarily practice in the below jurisdictions.
+Our attorneys are licensed to practice law in all Virginia Courts.
 Click on the below links to see Orders from some of our Gun Petitions that have been granted

 Petition the Virginia Circuit Court for Gun Restoration for Felony Convictions

 A Virginia state felony conviction is a common type of event that triggers a loss of firearm rights.
 Our lawyers will review your case and petition the appropriate Virginia Circuit Court for firearm restoration if eligible.
 Clients must first restore their civil rights before a firearm rights petition can be filed.
 Cases involving a prior mental incapacity as defined by Virginia law require petitioning the General District Court.
 Firearm right restorations from other states are recognized as reciprocal.